-Bus stops are located within 100 metres of the site in the Pacific Highway, Falcon Street, Shirley Road and Alexander Street.
+Bus stops are located within 100 metres of the site in the Pacific Highway, Falcon Street, Shirley Road and Alexander Street which provide frequent and rapid services to the CBD.

 St Leonards Station is located 1km to the north-west along the Pacific Highway and the new Crows Nest Metro Station will be located on the eastern side of the Pacific Highway generally bounded by Oxley Street, Clark Lane and Hume Street.
 Station access will be via the corner of Clark Street and Hume Street and at the corner of Pacific Highway and Oxley Street.
 The closest station entrance will be approximately 240 metres from the site.